Start: Noon on Thursday, April 18, through 10am on Saturday, April 20, 2019

 Absolutely, positively without any exception for any reason will changes to your start time or controls be permitted after 4/11/2019.
 Accordingly, put some good thought now into the route you’re riding.
 Commit now so you don’t feel like you want to change later.

 (1) Once I receive from the Team Captain the list of team members and have verified that the controls meet the requirements, I will prepare the brevet cards for that team and will mail them to the Team Captain.
 The Team Captain is responsible for distributing them to the team.

 (2) Substitution of team members is not permitted without my prior, written approval.

-(3) You’re recommended to finish at 7:00/7:30am Sunday (exact time is TBD and will be announced) and join us for breakfast at Jason’s Corner.
-South Florida Randonneurs will be there.
+(3) You’re recommended to finish at 7:30am Saturday and join us for breakfast at Eggs and Oats Restaurant.
 Breakfast is on your own, money-wise.

-(4) Although point-to-point routes are in keeping with the tradition of the event, any starting location outside New Smyrna Beach is acceptable.
+(4) Although point-to-point routes are in keeping with the tradition of the event, any starting location outside Winter Garden is acceptable.

 Finishing at least 3 machines TOGETHER.
 “Together” means at the same time.
 Straggle in and you’re disqualified.
 Anyone who comes in after the 3 machines together is DNF.
 The flèche is a team event.
 Ride with your teammates is good; finishing with them is mandatory.